-- China's Chang'e-5 spacecraft will return the first Moon samples to Earth since the Soviet Union’s Luna 24 mission in 1976.
+- China's Chang'e-5 spacecraft returned Moon samples to Earth in 2020.

-- Chang’e-5 will help scientists understand what was happening late in the Moon’s history, as well as how Earth and the solar system evolved.
+- The samples are a relatively young 2 billion years old.
+They will help scientists understand what was happening late in the Moon’s history, as well as how Earth and the solar system evolved.

 The splotches and craters you see on the Moon are scars from the traumatic early days of our solar system.
 Asteroids and comets slammed into the early Earth and Moon, likely bringing here water that helped life take hold and flourish.

 What happened when is still up for debate.
 Fortunately, scientists can piece together the Moon’s history by studying the age and composition of different lunar regions.
 While orbiting spacecraft can collect a wealth of valuable data, some scientific experiments can only be done on Earth with instruments that are too large and power-hungry to fly in space.
 Earth-based experiments can also be repeated in different labs and the samples can be stored for future generations to examine with more advanced technology.